- Search The Registry

 So a less restricted attitude towards other religions than existed in New Orleans allowed for African retention.
 The music and the spirituality inherent to it, which developed out of Congo Square, exemplified this.
 Congo Square represents an Africanized approach to music and culture.
 As time went by, the music of New Orleans spread throughout the country because of the travels of such early jazz musicians as Louis Armstrong, Sydney Bechet, Jelly Roll Morton, Mahaila Jackson, and others.
 The music continued to thrive in New Orleans, permeating every aspect of people’s lives in Crescent City.
 The use of this area declined in the 1840s and ended by the beginning of the American Civil War.

 Today, Congo Square holds special symbolic importance to African America.
 It is significant because of the role the square played in New Orleans' musical heritage and as a symbol of the early African contributions to the origins of jazz and other American musical forms.
-In the 21st century, standing in tribute to the accomplishments of the tightly knit New Orleans musical community, Congo Square remains a memorial to the artists who transformed their sound and exported it throughout the world.
+In the 21st century, standing in tribute to the accomplishments of the tightly knit New Orleans musical community, Congo Square remains a memorial to the artists who transformed their sound and exported it worldwide.
 Congo Square was recently listed on the National Register of Historic Places.

 Handsome, elegant, and dignified, Armstrong Park is near Canal Street in downtown New Orleans.
-Like much of the current city-scape, it was submerged beneath the waters from Hurricane Katrina.
-But grim as that episode was, New Orleans' richness as roux musical tradition will not be drowned by the loss of life, property, and community.
+Like much of the current cityscape, it was submerged beneath the waters from Hurricane Katrina.
+But grim as that episode was, the loss of life, property, and community will not drown New Orleans' richness as a roux musical tradition.
 Congo Square and the music were not lost in the flood.

 The Washington Times